Musée Carnavalet

 Madame de Sévigné is listed with its main venue, date and booking signals so the page can support planning as well as editorial browsing.

 On Expo Paris, Madame de Sévigné is most useful when it is read not only as a single event but as part of a broader route through Musée Carnavalet, where exhibitions, artists and editorial themes can be compared quickly in English.
-This page becomes easier to place when it is connected to Rococo.
+This page becomes easier to place when it is connected to History and Rococo.

 For an English reader, the point of this page is also practical: it clarifies the venue, dates and booking context, then opens clear paths toward related exhibitions, artists and subjects so that the visit does not remain isolated.
 3 related exhibition pages are already close enough to help compare tone, period or venue.

+Theme: History.
 Movement: Rococo.

 The strongest reference pages already connected to this exhibition in English.